Is Manitou trying to reinvent the mountain bike again, more than 30 years later with this FS II Future MTB project?

 The most dramatic-looking is the 1-piece chainstays swingarm with a hollowed-out truss design that’s not too dissimilar to Gamux’s current production belt-drive Sego gearbox DH race bike… or even their own still-in-development prototype trail bikes.

-The main triangle is mostly made up with hollowed-out box section tubes – in-filled with bonded-in carbon tubes.
+The main triangle is mostly made up of hollowed-out box section tubes – in-filled with bonded-in carbon tubes.
 Gamux explains that they developed these “Bonded Carbon Elements” with their World Cup DH race team in order to modulate frame stiffness and tune the flex of the frame individually for each rider.

 The Manitou FS II project frame does get more conventional round tube shapes at the headtube and seattube – where the frame meets the tapered steerer tube of its fork and the seatpost.